natapokie/ai-fashion-mirror/camera-test-py/README.md

 conda activate camera-test-py
 ```

-**Steps below in case you run into errors installing? not sure if this actually worked?**
+**Steps below in case you run into errors installing? not sure if this actually works?**

 Since picamera2 also depends on [libcamera](https://github.com/raspberrypi/libcamera), you'll need to follow the steps and install that too.